Scottish Castles Experience

 Today is spent in the Royal Deeside area, famous for its many castles.

 Your first visit is Castle Fraser, one of the grandest of the Scottish baronial tower houses.
-You can round the visit off with a walk through the beautiful 18th century walled garden.
-Later on, you can have an opportunity to visit Banchory where you might be able to see salmon jumping at the Falls of Feugh.
+You can round the visit off with a walk through the beautiful 18th-century walled garden.
+Later, you travel to Ballater for lunch, a charming village with close associations with the British royal family.

 You’re free to explore the house and stunning gardens at your own pace.
 Wandering through the outstanding, world-renowned June Borders, beautiful vistas of the castle can be seen through the fusion of colourful flowers.